dnacombo/app-maxfilter/README.md

 ### On Brainlife.io

-This App has not yet been registered in Brainlife.io.
+This App is still private.

 ### Running Locally (on your machine)